skalenetwork/documentation/validators/fuji/soft-upgrade-testnet.md

 ### Make sure 80 and 443 ports are open

-Please make sure traffic to 80 and 443 is allowed by any external software.
+Please make sure traffic to 80 and 443 ports is allowed by external software.
 Do not modify anything if you're using `ufw` or `iptables` to configure firewall.

 ### Install SKALE Node CLI